-The committee shall be composed of three IAS faculty (associate lecturer, lecturer or senior lecturer) members and the Department Chairperson (voting member) and one alternate member who will serve on the committee when any of the committee members' merit is being reviewed.
-Both programs (RM & TR) shall be equally represented on the committee.
-The Department Chairperson, the Recreation Management Program Director, and the Therapeutic Recreation Program Director will collectively appoint committee members at the beginning of each academic year.
+The committee shall be composed of three IAS faculty (Assistant Teaching Professor, Teaching Professor or senior Teaching Professor) members and the Department Chairperson (voting member) and one alternate member who will serve on the committee when any of the committee members' merit is being reviewed.
+Both programs (RM & RT) shall be equally represented on the committee.
+The Department Chairperson, the Outdoor, Recreation, Tourism and Event Management Program Director, and the Recreational Therapy Program Director will collectively appoint committee members at the beginning of each academic year.
 If there are enough faculty to rotate membership, each member will serve a maximum of three consecutive years.
-If there are not enough IAS faculty to fill the committee, the most senior tenured or tenure track faculty (been at UWL the longest) will be assigned to fill the vacancies.
+If there are not enough IAS faculty to fill the committee, the most senior ranked faculty (been at UWL the longest) will be assigned to fill the vacancies.